10 Best Teas for Cold and Cough: 2022

 How to Use: White and green tea are delicate teas that should be brewed at lower temperatures.
 Aim for 150 to 170 degrees Fahrenheit for white tea and 160 to 180 degrees Fahrenheit for green tea.
 Oolong tea, black tea, and pu-erh tea can be brewed with water between 200 and 212 degrees Fahrenheit.

-Read More 7 Best Tea for Slimming and Weight Loss in India: 2022
+Read More 8 Best Teas for Acne and Skin Care: 2022

 9. Slippery Elm Bark Tea for Cold and Cough